KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

 #### 2025-05-07

 * Added a CLI tool based on Kaitai and Python, as it's a little awkward to use the C++ version experimentally now we will start wiring it into a rela parser

+* Start to look at the linked lists in the header.
+These seem to be the key to the high-level structure of the file.
+  * ll_unknown_4 seems to be all 0x38 (film), for example